bitrise-io/devcenter/_articles/reviews/Getting-started-with-Android-apps.md

 If you selected instrumentation, don't forget to set **Test APK path** under the **Instrumentation Test** group as well.

-{% include message_box.html type="info" title="More testing steps to choose from" content=" Click the `+` sign on the left side of your Workflow select another `TEST` step from our collection, but make sure you stick that step BEFORE the `Android Build` step.
+{% include message_box.html type="info" title="More testing steps to choose from" content=" Click the `+` sign on the left side of your Workflow and select another `TEST` step from our collection.
+Make sure you stick that step BEFORE the `Android Build` step!

 ## Deploy your project